TechKeep/TechKeep.github.io/_posts/posts/2025-10-10-how-to-enable-first-year-esu-for-free-windows-10.markdown

 ---
-title: Get the first year of extended security updates (ESU) for FREE on Windows 10
+title: Get the first year of Extended Security Updates (ESU) for FREE on Windows 10
-subtitle: Windows 10 support ends on October 14th, 2025.
-However, there is a method to continue receiving updates after this date.
-Microsoft is offering the first year of extended security updates (ESU) for FREE, which means support can continue on Windows 10 devices until October 13th, 2026.
+subtitle: Windows 10 support ends on October 14, 2025.
+However, there's a method to continue receiving updates after this date.
+Microsoft is offering the first year of Extended Security Updates (ESU) for free, allowing support through October 13, 2026, for eligible devices.
-metadescription: Windows 10 support is officially ending on October 14th, 2025.
-However, it is possible to get support until October 13th, 2026, for FREE.
-Microsoft is offering the first year of extended security updates (ESU), free of charge, if the device meets the requirements.
+metadescription: Windows 10 support is officially ending on October 14, 2025.
+However, it is possible to get support until October 13, 2026, for FREE.
+Microsoft is offering the first year of Extended Security Updates (ESU), free of charge, if the device meets the requirements.
 These requirements are very easy to meet.
 author: TechKeep
 authormainsociallink: https://twitter.com/TechKeepNet/
 layout: post